Determine how much coverage you need to protect your family’s financial future.

 Other factors to consider

-Generally, your life insurance policy should cover the gap between fulfilling your long-term financial obligations — including things like a mortgage, student loans, credit card debt and your family’s ongoing living expenses — less any assets you may have.
+Generally, your life insurance policy should cover the gap between fulfilling your long-term financial obligations — including things like a mortgage, student loans, credit card debt and your family’s ongoing living expenses.
 Because this calculator doesn’t account for your savings, investments and other assets, you may want to subtract your assets from the recommended coverage amount to get a more accurate estimate of your life insurance needs.

-Your age, health and needs at this stage of you and your family’s life should also play a role in deciding how much coverage you get.
+- Age.
+This applies to both you and your children.
 If your kids are younger, factor in the costs of college tuition should you die before they’ve completed their education.
 If you and your partner are nearing retirement and have children who are financially independent, your living expenses may not be as high as they once were.

-Other factors to consider before settling on a coverage amount include inflation and potential taxes.
-With the rate of inflation averaging 3% to 4% each year, the coverage you buy now won’t be worth as much in 20 or 30 years.
+- Inflation and potential taxes.
+With the rate of inflation averaging around 2% each year, the coverage you buy now won’t be worth as much in 20 or 30 years.
 And if you live in one of the six states that impose inheritance taxes — Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania — you’ll want to account any taxes your family could be stuck with.
-A tax adviser or estate planner can help you determine how much to factor in for these costs.

 Typical coverage amounts